olneyhymn/ulsterworldly.com/content/post/joe-hopper-eulogy.md

 (1) Joe was a __pioneer evangelist__.
 His assignment was to plant churches in the rugged mountainous regions of North Chulla Province.
 This he did, not by sensational preach but by:

 - the careful selection of places to start a new preaching point,
-- The oversight of churches assigned to him by presbytery,
+- the oversight of churches assigned to him by presbytery,
 - regular systematic visitation,
 - the baptism of new members,
 - the appointment of deacons